 - BIO-IAMF#8: Delineate Equipment Staging Areas and Traffic Routes-Prior to any ground-disturbing activity, the Authority will establish staging areas for construction equipment in areas that minimize effects on sensitive biological resources, including habitat for special-status species, aquatic features, and wildlife movement corridors.
 Staging areas (including any temporary material storage areas) will be located in areas that would be occupied by permanent facilities, where practicable.
 Equipment staging areas will be identified on final project construction plans.
 The Authority will flag and mark access routes to ensure that vehicle traffic within the project footprint is restricted to established roads, construction areas, and other designated areas. - BIO-IAMF#9: Dispose of Construction Spoils and Waste-During ground-disturbing activities, the Authority may temporarily store excavated materials produced by construction activities in areas at or near construction sites within the project footprint.
 Where practicable, the Authority will return excavated soil to its original location to be used as backfill.
 Any excavated waste materials unsuitable for treatment and reuse will be disposed at an off-site location, in conformance with applicable state and federal laws. - BIO-IAMF#10: Clean Construction Equipment-Prior to any ground-disturbing activity, the Authority will ensure that all equipment entering the work area is free of mud and plant materials.
 The Authority will establish vehicle cleaning locations designed to isolate and contain organic materials and minimize opportunities for weeds and invasive species to move in and out of the project footprint.
 Cleaning may be done by washing with water, blowing with compressed air, brushing, or other hand cleaning.
 The cleaning areas will be located so as to avoid impacts on surface waters and appropriate Stormwater Pollution Prevention Plan (SWPPP) best management practices (BMP) will be implemented so as to further control any potential for the spread of weeds or other invasive species.
 Cleaning stations will be inspected regularly (at least monthly). - BIO-IAMF#11: Maintain Construction Sites-Prior to any ground-disturbing activity, the Authority will prepare a construction site BMP field manual.
 The manual will contain standard construction site housekeeping practices required to be implemented by construction personnel.
-The manual will identify BMPs for the following topics; temporary soil stabilization, temporary sediment control, wind erosion control, nonstormwater management, waste management and materials control, rodenticide use, and other general construction site cleanliness measures. - All construction personnel will receive training on BMP field manual implementation prior to working within the project footprint.
+The manual will identify BMPs for the following topics; temporary soil stabilization, temporary sediment control, wind erosion control, nonstormwater management, waste management and materials control, rodenticide use, and other general construction site cleanliness measures.

+All construction personnel will receive training on BMP field manual implementation prior to working within the project footprint.
 All personnel will acknowledge, in writing, their understanding of the BMP field manual implementation requirements.
 The BMP field manual will be updated by January 31 of each year.
-The Authority will provide, on an annual basis, training updates to all construction personnel. - BIO-IAMF#12: Design the Project to Be Bird Safe-Prior to final construction design, the Authority will ensure that the catenary system, masts, and other structures such as fencing, electric lines, communication towers, and facilities are designed to be bird and raptor-safe in accordance with the applicable recommendations presented in Suggested Practices for Raptor Protection on Power Lines: The State of the Art in 2006 (APLIC 2006) and Reducing Avian Collisions with Power Lines: State of the Art in 2012 (APLIC 2012).
-Applicable APLIC recommendations include, but are not limited to: - Ensuring sufficient spacing of phase conductors to prevent bird electrocution - Configuring lines to reduce vertical spread of lines and/or decreasing the span length if such options are feasible - Marking lines and fences (e.g. Bird Flight Diverter for fencing and lines) to increase the visibility of lines and reduce the potential for collision.
-Where fencing is necessary, using bird compatible design standards to increase visibility of fences to prevent collision and entanglement.
+The Authority will provide, on an annual basis, training updates to all construction personnel.